matheuslenke/100-days-of-swift/README.md

 **Day 45** Today i learned about SpriteKit and starting creating a game.
 I've used the SKSpriteNode to create sprites and add it to screen with addChild.
 I also learned to add a physics body with SKPhyisicsBody

 **Day 46** Today i learned more about SpriteKit and about colision between different objects, checking what to do depending on the object, add labels and detect if there is a label where the user is clicking, so it do a different code.
 And also, do something different based the coordinates of the touch location

+**Day 47** Today i learned about SpriteKit Particles with SKEmitterNode, and also modified a fire particle.
+I also made a challenge and could understand better SpriteKit